Backpacking in Vanuatu

 trip.
 See our Vanuatu Guide for more

-where you will find freash local produce as well as a variety of handmade items and
+in Vanuatu, where you will find fresh local produce as well as a

 Make sure you have enough cash on hand to pay for everything you'll need.
 Access